Koschmann-Lab/cnstap-objects/README.md

 ![alt text](https://github.com/kgrid-objects/cnstap-objects/blob/master/images/Folder%20Structure.png)

 Every KO has:
-a metadata.json file with descriptive information a service.yaml file describing an API service in the OpenAPI 3.0 format a deployment.yaml file specifying the runtime environment(s), the function point, etc.
+a metadata.json file with descriptive information including the version of the KO a service.yaml file describing an API or "service" supported by the KO a deployment.yaml file specifying how to run the code in the KO

 Every KO also has one or more payload files.
-The payload files contain structured data that is machine-processable or software code that is machine-executable, or both.
-Generally, Payloads, whether in one or multiple files, represent biomedical knowledge that has been established through prior empirical analytical or deliberative procedures.
+The payload files contain structured data or software code that machines can use.
+Generally, Payloads, whether in one or multiple files, contain biomedical knowledge that has been established through prior research.

-For the 2020 CNS-TAP web application development project, the main class of KOs (see "collection" folder) has the following file hierarchy:

-dasatanib             <-- chemotherapy drug name\
-|--metadata.json\
-|--service.yaml\
-|--deployment.yaml\
-|--src\
-|--index.js

-The payload file of each KO in this class combines structured data and software code represented using the JavaScript programming language.

-The structured data in each KO is two-fold.
-Along with a set of weights (not shown), there is in each KO a drug-specific set of 6 chemotherapy drug facts and 3 patient-specific characteristics represented in a variable object with 9 overall features like this one for dasatanib:

-var dasatinib = {\
-"tumor_in_vitro":2,     #drug fact\
-"tumor_in_vivo":2,      #drug fact\
-"phase_one":2,          #drug fact\
-"cns_data_response":1,  #drug fact\
-"brain_penetration":2,  #drug fact\
-"fda_approve":1,        #drug fact\
-"clonality":0,          #patient-specific characteristic\
-"varient_tier":0,       #patient-specific characteristic\
-"clinical_trial":0      #patient-specific characteristic\
-}

-The purpose of each drug-specific KO is to have an externalized, encapsulated, well-described, robust, shareable programmatic method for computing a chemotherapy drug and patient-specific utility score based on the drug facts and patient-specific characteristics listed above.

-The patient-specific inputs and the outputs from these KOs are detailed in the service.yaml file.
+There are only TWO KOs needed to run the CNS-TAP web application.
+They are described next.

 # Intrinsic Drug Table
 The KO named "intrinsicDrugTable" is a special KO that outputs a table containing all of the “intrinsic” drug information for all drugs.
 Example shown below: